ppizarror/pygame-menu/README.rst

 ------------

-Pygame-menu is a python-pygame library for creating menus, it supports selectors, buttons and texts menus with many options to customize.
+Pygame-menu is a python-pygame library for creating menus, it supports selectors, buttons, labels, color inputs, text inputs with many options to customize.

 Install Instructions
 --------------------